samskivert/ikvm-maven-plugin/README.md

       </build>
     </project>

-Note that the plugin expects `mono` to be in your path on the command line.
+On Windows, the plugin will execute `ikvmc.exe` directly.
+On non-Windows platforms, the plugin expects `mono` to be in your path on the command line.
+You can force the use of Mono even on Windows by adding `<force.mono>true</force.mono>` in `<configuration>`.

 ## License